 You can hide a small toy inside your soap if you’d like.

-Spritz down your pile of soap shavings (very lightly).
+You can very lightly spritz down your pile of soap shavings.
 This makes it stickier and it molds better this way.
+You can also lightly spritz the soap after you’ve formed it.
+It will dry nice and hard.

 Disclaimer: this is a messy project!
 Soap shaving will get on your work surface and probably the floor.